-- o empty tissue box or paper bag - selected Fact Check Cards - Place several facts on slips of paper inside an empty tissue box or paper bag. - 2.
-Throughout the day, randomly select one to three fact slips. - 3.
-If the fact is answered correctly, hang it on the refrigerator or on a bulletin board. - 4.
-If the fact is answered incorrectly, place it back in the box or bag to practice again. - 5.
+- o empty tissue box or paper bag - selected Fact Check Cards - Place several Fact Check Cards inside an empty tissue box or paper bag. - 2.
+Throughout the day, randomly select one to three Fact Check Cards. - 3.
+If the fact is answered correctly, hang the card on the refrigerator or on a bulletin board. - 4.
+If the fact is answered incorrectly, place the card back in the box or bag to practice again. - 5.
 Repeat up to five times a day.